HaR15/InfoSec-University/Phase3/CRYPTOGRAPHY.md

 	</li>
 	<li>
 		<p>
+			In cryptography, a Caesar cipher, also known as the shift cipher, is one of the simplest and most widely known encryption techniques.
+It is a type of substitution cipher in which each letter in the plaintext is replaced by a letter some fixed number of positions down the alphabet.
+For example, with a left shift of 5, F would be replaced by A, G would become B, and so on. <br><br>
 			<b>Break a simple caesar cipher (using n=5 shift):</b> YMNX NX RD XJHWJY RJXXFLJ.
 BJQQ ITSJ!
 		</p>
 		<p>